qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 However then a tradeoff befome salient:

 - If the rules engine is high in abstraction level, doing a lot of predefined things under-the-hood, then: it will be unadaptive when a new requirement clashes with predefined behavior.
+[Simple interface = hardcoded defaults = less customizability](./About%20Code%20Reuse,%20Polymorphism%20and%20Abstraction#simple-interface--hardcoded-defaults--less-customizability).
 - If the rules engine is low in abstraction level, then doing things will require more configuration.
 It's not more convenient than just coding.
 It becomes a new DSL.
 The new DSL is often worse than mainstream languages because:
   - The new DSL often has poor debug support.
   - The new DSL often has no IDE support.